ixpantia/dispenser/README.md

 ### RPM (RHEL)

-To build rpm make sure you have the following installed:
+Before you try to build an rpm package, make sure you have the following
+installed:

 - `cargo`: Rust package manager and build tool
 - `rustc`: Rust compiler